-This was considered an accidental discovery.
-I was searching for someone else in the Whitpain area, but somehow, I found a digitized document of lists of indentures from the Pennsylvania German Society from October 3, 1771, to October 5, 1773,
+I t was an accidental discovery.
+I was searching for someone else in the Whitpain area, but I stumbled upon a digitized document of lists of indentures from the Pennsylvania German Society from October 3, 1771, to October 5, 1773,

 "Includes the date, servant's name, which European port they sailed from, to whom they were indentured, their master's residence, occupation and terms of the contract, and the amount of money involved."